LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 Now run this program to see it in action.
-Open RodRego and it is initialized with ten registers, numbered zero to 9, each initialized with the value equal to the name of the register.
+Open RodRego and it is initialized with ten registers, with *addresses* numbered zero to nine, each initialized with the *value* equal to the *address* of the register.

 <img src="RodRegoStart.png" width="500"/>